Khaled DAWWA, Tyrant Figures. 18 Bronze sculptures.

 Figures of tyranny

 Through his 18 bronze sculptures, Khaled Dawwa erects the figures of men of power who have become tyrants, eaten away by their will to power.
-Fat, deformed men, sometimes without legs or without arms, sunk on thrones.
-They stare straight ahead, with closed faces, disdainful eyes, puffed up with pride, insensitive and brutal dictators.
+Fat, deformed men, sunk on thrones, with closed faces, insensitive and brutal dictators.

-However, nothing can be done, despite all these holes that deform them, the sick of power remain clinging to their seats, seeming to resist the attempts at destruction aimed at them.
-"They are the image of a fragile power, but they are there, which will not fall immediately", summarizes Khaled Dawwa.
+However, nothing can be done, despite all these holes that deform them, the sick of power remain clinging to their seats.
+"They are the image of a fragile power, which will not fall rapidly.
 Hope exists, but it is still uncertain and distant.

 Copyright © Galerie Claude Lemand 2012.